Spain Wildfire Triggers More Evacuations - UrduPoint

 Spain Wildfire Triggers More Evacuations

-Madrid, (UrduPoint / Pakistan Point News - 30th Jun, 2019 ) :Spanish authorities ordered the evacuation Sunday of around 40 homes as a raging wildfire advanced in the centre of the country and temperatures soared.
+Madrid, (UrduPoint / Pakistan Point News - 1st Jul, 2019 ) :Spanish authorities ordered the evacuation Sunday of around 40 people and closed four roads as a raging wildfire advanced in the centre of the country amid scorching temperatures.

 Local officials on Saturday evacuated some 200 people from a campsite in the town.

-Firefighters said that temperatures approaching 40 degrees Celsius (104 Fahrenheit), low humidity, and high winds exacerbated the flames.
+Firefighters said that temperatures approaching 40 degrees Celsius (104 Fahrenheit), low humidity, and high winds which frequently changed direction were making it hard to put out the blaze.

+"I would like to say that the fire will be brought under control today but everything indicates that it will be impossible," the president of the regional government of Madrid, Pedro Rollan, told reporters.

 Officials said another blaze near the city of Toledo some 60 kilometres away which forced the evacuation of 22 residents had been brought under control on Sunday.